halcy/Mastodon.py/docs/index.rst

     mastodon.search("<query>")
     # Returns the following dictionary
     {
-        'accounts': # List of account dicts resulting from the query 'hashtags': # List of hashtag dicts resulting from the query 'statuses': # List of toot dicts resulting from the query }
+        'accounts': # List of user dicts resulting from the query 'hashtags': # List of hashtag dicts resulting from the query 'statuses': # List of toot dicts resulting from the query }